 - then 1 day in the first month

 and you get 168 days

 The headline on the front of the brochure states, “The husband is late getting in here, so everyone is sleeping.”
 If Jesus Christ is our husband, then doesn’t that make those who are waiting for him the bride?
 Then how can Zhang Gil Jah be the bride?
-Is the meaning of the bride something that has changed over time in the WMSCOG?
-This would be a very interesting question to find out who Ahn Sahng Hong believed to be the bride.
+Click here to find out who Ahn Sahng Hong believed to be the bride.

 Jesus said that no one knows the hour nor the day that the world will end (Matthew 24:36).
-So you don’t need to be concerned.
-One thing is for sure, as soon as anyone predicts they know when the end of the world will be, they’re directly going against what Jesus said in Matthew 24:36.
+So you do not need to be concerned.
+One thing is for sure, as soon as anyone predicts they know when the end of the world will be, they are directly going against what Jesus said in Matthew 24:36.
 So who do you believe?
 Jesus Christ, or someone else?